 Arrows are connected to text boxes, and so initially only text boxes can be added.
 Right-click on a text box to add an arrow to it.
-When the Automatic anchoring option is enabled for an arrow, the arrow's anchor will move when its associated text box is moved.
-If this option is disabled, the arrow will move when you move the text box, but you will have to place its anchor manually.
+When the Automatic anchoring option is enabled for an arrow, the arrow's anchor will move when its associated text box is moved: